MUSTUAMM000/MUSTUAMM000/README.md

 I helped a professor with data research using Tableau and stats.

-What's Next
+What's Next:

 Exciting news!
 I'm joining the MSBA program at UT Austin in summer 2024.
 I'm eager to dive into AI and contribute to its development.
-Ready to relocate anywhere and authorized to work in the US.
+Ready to work in the Nashville Area/remotely and authorized to work in the US.
 Let's connect at mustufa.ammar@gmail.com or +1 615 574 2189!